 Menu

-LangGraph Tool Calling — How to Build Agents That Take Real Actions
+LangGraph Tool Calling: Build Agents That Take Action

-That’s the whole idea.
-Let’s build it step by step.
+That’s the full pattern.
+Let’s walk through it step by step.

-Three pieces make this work in LangGraph.
+In LangGraph, three pieces work together to make this happen.
 First, you create tools with LangChain’s @tool decorator.
-Second, you attach them to your chat model using .bind_tools().
-Third, you use ToolNode from langgraph.prebuilt to handle the actual execution when the LLM asks for it.
+Second, you link those tools to your chat model using .bind_tools().
+Third, you use ToolNode from langgraph.prebuilt to run the tools when the LLM asks for them.

-Here’s a small example with all three parts.
-We define a math tool, bind it to the model, and let LangGraph take care of running it.
+Here’s a small example that shows all three parts.
+We’ll make a simple math tool, link it to the model, and let LangGraph handle the rest.

 python